 A fifth-generation grazier, Tess runs the successful branded beef company ‘Signature Beef’, a role that oversees the coordination and production of livestock to ensure carcasses meet market requirements and customer expectations, as well as new product development and sales.
 Tess holds a Bachelor of Business Management, and previously worked on her family’s grazing properties in Central Queensland.

-Tess will share her findings with stakeholders across the supply chain to explore where the costs of processing these products is viable for their respective markets.
+Tess will share her findings with stakeholders across the supply chain.
 She will visit leading enterprises across Europe, USA, South America, China and South East Asia to inform her research.